• How to create invoices for your limited company

 Profile picture of Ciara Conway.

+Knowing how to create invoices ensures your business receives payment properly and on time.
 Late payments are thought to cost small businesses as much as £684 million a year, with most companies receiving payment 5-8 days late on average.

 Providing clients with professional and accurate invoices is an effective way to encourage prompt payment for your goods or services.

-What is an invoice and when is it needed?
+What is an invoice, and when is it needed?

 As a limited company, you’re legally required to issue invoices that display your company registration number and registered office address.
 If you are VAT registered, you must also include your VAT number and ensure compliance with HMRC’s rules on VAT invoices.